state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ## Installation

 Launching a ROGUE GeoNode only requires a few simple steps.
-The installation process is relatively painless on a clean build and can be completed in less than 30 minutes, usually 15 minutes.
+The installation process is relatively painless on a clean build and can be completed in less than 30 minutes.

 These instructions were written for deployment on the Ubuntu operating system, but may work on other Linux variants.
-ROGUE will not install on Ubuntu 14.04 yet as a few dependencies have not been upgraded yet.
-We recommend using Ubuntu 12.04.
+ROGUE will not install on Ubuntu 14.04 LTS yet as a few dependencies have not been upgraded yet.
+We recommend using Ubuntu 12.04 LTS.

-You'll want to complete all the below steps as the root (with login shell and enviornment).
+You'll want to complete all the following command line calls as root (with login shell and enviornment).
 Therefore, use `sudo su -` to become the root user.
 Do not use `sudo su root`, as that will not provide the environment necessary.

 You can **rerun** most steps, if a network connection drops, e.g., during installation of a Ruby GEM dependency.

 Installation only requires 6 simple steps.
 Most steps only require executing one command on the command line.
-Steps 6 to 9 are optional, but help integration of GeoNode into existing geospatial workflows.
+Steps 7 to 9 are optional, but help integration of GeoNode into existing geospatial workflows.

 1. Install CyberGIS Scripts.  [[Jump]](#step-1)
 2. Create ROGUE user account.  [[Jump]](#step-2)